Signed in as:

 2) Tell us about yourself and what you'd like to research.
 Contact us through this Google form: https://forms.gle/gh35TUnRtH46ds2SA

-3) DONATE to Beacon Light Mission: https://beaconlightmission.org and leave a message about your interest in Capt.
-Farr.
+3) DONATE to Beacon Light Mission: https://beaconlightmission.org and leave a message about your interest in Captain Farr.

 The short answer is that Charles Farr and the founders of Beacon Light Mission both had a vision to start ministries to sailors in the Los Angeles Harbor, back when it was still called San Pedro Bay.

 They both had a lot of experience.
 Farr had run a sailors' mission on a Great Lakes canal boat in Toledo, Ohio (about 1897-1901).
 And the founders of Beacon Light, notably Giles Kellogg and George S. Higby, had worked with a sailors' mission in San Diego, California (1897-1905).
-Superintendent John Makins had been in charge of a Christian sailors' and soldiers' home in Nagasaki, Japan (1898-1905).
+The first permanent superintendent, John Makins, had been in charge of a Christian sailors' and soldiers' home in Nagasaki, Japan (1898-1905).
 They all had the desire to spread the gospel and to improve the lot of sailors in the newly inaugurated Los Angeles Harbor (1899).

-Farr wanted a sailors' mission on a boat.
+Farr wanted a sailors' mission on a boat in the harbor, just as he had on the Great Lakes.
 The Beacon Light Mission founders wanted a sailors' home on land and incorporated immediately so they could buy real estate.
-At various points they sought to work together, and there was some discussion in 1904 and 1905 about combining, but so far we have found no evidence in the board meeting minutes or annual reports from Beacon Light Mission or from newspapers or from Charles Farr's interviews that prove two were ever legally or financially affiliated.
-They continued on their own paths in a cooperative way.
-They spoke at the same conferences and were friendly with one another.
+At various points they sought to work together, and there was some discussion in 1904 and 1905 about combining efforts, but so far we have found no evidence they ever did.
+We have the board meeting minutes and annual reports from Beacon Light Mission and newspapers reports of Charles Farr's interviews, but nothing provides evidence that two were ever legally or financially affiliated.
+Their organizations were separate.
+They continued on their own paths and sometimes spoke at the same conferences.

-Farr started his work officially in Dec 1902 or January 1903.
-For the next 18 years, Charles Farr maintained that he was working under the auspices of an organization called the Seaman's Friend Society of Southern California, which was loosely affiliated with the American Seamen's Friend Society of New York, founded in 1827.
+Farr founded his work officially in Dec 1902 or January 1903.
+For the next 18 years, Charles Farr called is organization the Seaman's Friend Society of Southern California, which was loosely affiliated with the American Seamen's Friend Society of New York, founded in 1827, on the East Coast of the United States.

 Beacon Light Mission (official name: Southern California Floating Christian Endeavor Assoc.) was incorporated in April 1905.
 Its founders were affiliated with a different organization, the Floating Christian Endeavor society founded in 1890 by Miss Antoinette Palmer Jones, which branched off from the Christian Endeavor society founded in 1880 by Rev. Francis E. Clark in Portland, Maine.
 The first sailor's ministry on Beacon Street was called "Sailors' Rest Mission."
 They changed the name on the front of the mission to Beacon Light in the 1940s when the focus included more than sailors.